1909 Auckland Rugby League season: Auckland representative matches played and scorers

-Exhibition matches
+Club and Exhibition Matches

 North Shore Albions v City Rovers

 A photograph of the first ever club rugby league match was published in the New Zealand Illustrated Sporting and Dramatic Review publication on August 5.
 Frank Woodward is seen bending to tackle an on rushing player.
 It was played at R. Eagleton's Paddock in Epsom which was close to Alexandra Park.
 The paddock was located near the south west portion of the intersection of Manukau Road and Greenlane West Road.
 William Wynyard was the captain of the North Shore side and both he and his brother Richard were the teams coaches.
 Alfred Jackson played for North Shore and would go on to represent Auckland 23 times and New Zealand 3 times.

 Ponsonby United v Newton Rangers

 Jack Stanaway (Hone Haira) coached the sides.
 There was no scoring published for the match as it was considered a practice game.
 It was reported that F. Lynch, W. Tobin, and Matthews played well in the backs for Ponsonby, with B. Kean, Warner, and Oakley playing well in the forwards.
 In the Newton side Will Tobin, and Haswell in the backs, and Oliver, Cole, and Curtis were "conspicuous" in the forwards.